LONG FORM NOTICE

 - Are my collection contributions being used to pay the settlement fees?

-Settlement amounts have not been determined yet.
-When the time comes, they be will be made up by a combination of assets of the Roman Catholic Episcopal Corporations of Halifax and Yarmouth and insurance proceeds.
+No. The settlement will be made up of a combination of assets of the Roman Catholic Episcopal Corporations of Halifax and Yarmouth and insurance proceeds.
+A $10 million settlement was approved on November 14, 2022 in the Supreme Court of Nova Scotia.

 - What is a class action?